 First, you save up to your employers match in your 401k plan.
 That should be between 3-5% each month.
 All you have to do then is to save another 5-7%.

 If you don’t have an emergency fund, your savings should go there first.
-If you do have your emergency fund set, then you can either save this amount in your 401k plan or in a general savings account to be used for something else like investing or even a house down payment.
+If you do have your emergency fund set, then you can either save more in your 401k plan or in a general savings account to be used for something else like investing or even a house down payment.

 While these are some important money tree seeds to plant, there are a couple more seeds that I want to mention because they are very important to growing your wealth over time.

-By ensuring you make these habits routine, you increase your chances of growing a strong healthy money tree that will last many years.
+By ensuring you make these habits routine, you increase your chances of growing a strong, healthy money tree that will last many years.
 Without this foundation, you may see success in the short term, but over the long term, your money tree and your wealth will not survive.

-Growing Your Money Tree
+5 Steps To Growing Your Money Tree

 Now that you have the seeds to your money tree planted, the goal is for it to grow into a large tree.
-In order to do that, it needs nutrients – namely water and sunlight.
-When growing your money tree, there are four easy things I want you to do that will act as the water and sunlight for growing your wealth:
+In order to do that, it needs nutrients.
+Namely water and sunlight.
+When growing your money tree, there are four easy things I want you to do that will act as the water and sunlight for growing your wealth.

 - Be patient